karthiTox/deepnet.js/readme.md

     ```

     operations always returns ndvertex by default
-    if you want to returntype as ndarray specify the return type while call
+    if you want a returntype as ndarray specify the return type while function call

      ```javascript
     const a = new ndvertex([[1, 2], [3, 4]]);